aleksandra-st/aleksandra-st/README.md

 and then grow into notebooks full of messy data, visualizations, and little surprises.

 If you’re into cultural analytics, digital humanities, or just like poking at text data for fun,
-feel free to reach out or peek into my repos — everything here is a work in progress on purpose. ✨
+feel free to reach out or peek into my repos.
+Everything here is a work in progress on purpose. ✨